 You can’t create a flourishing relationship by only fixing what’s wrong.
 But it’s a start.
 To create sustained improvement in your relationship you need:

-difficult trade-offs and tough choices for each person.
-The first trade
+difficult trade-offs and tough choices for each person to create the

 flourishes: time to be together, time to play, plan, coordinate,